mcarrickscott/TLSECC/README.md

 # TLSECC

-Portable C and Rust libraries for supporting Elliptic curve functionality for TLS1.3 on 32 or 64 bit architectures
+Portable, performant, constant time C and Rust libraries for supporting Elliptic curve functionality for TLS1.3 on 32 or 64 bit architectures

 # Build